 It started as a Hypercard stack and evolved into a text pub distributed through the web, email, AOL and Usenet, plus innumerable BBSes.

-Today it’s stronger than ever, publishing a website, mailing list, iPhone app, Twitter feed, Kindle subscription, and podcast.
+Today it’s stronger than ever, publishing a website, mailing list, iPhone app, Twitter feed, Amazon ($0.99), and podcast.
 Plus, it has a popular eBook publishing wing, TidBITS Publishing Inc., which has sold about 250,000 Take Control ebooks.

 To celebrate, Adam has put together a testimonials page from more than 50 Mac industry leaders.
 Add your own comments to the page.